google/cctz/README.md

     and *civil time*.
 This library is declared in [`include/cctz/time_zone.h`](https://github.com/google/cctz/blob/master/include/cctz/time_zone.h).

-These libraries are currently known to work on **Linux** and **Mac OS X**.
-We are actively interested in help getting them working on Windows.
+These libraries are currently known to work on **Linux**, **Mac OS X**, and **Android**.

+They will also work on **Windows** if you install the zoneinfo files.
+We are interested, though, in an implementation of the cctz::TimeZoneIf interface that calls the Windows time APIs instead.
 Please contact us if you're interested in contributing.

 # Getting Started